-- ensure all gas service valves from the meter to the appliance are open and the supply pipe has been properly purged - ensure the proper electrical checks have been carried out, (see 7.7) particularly continuity, polarity and resistance to earth - ensure the 3 amp fuse supplied with the appliance - has been fitted - ensure the system has been filled, vented and the pressure set to 1 bar - ensure the flue system has been fitted properly and in accordance with the instructions - ensure all appliance service valves are open.
+- ensure all gas service valves from the meter to the appliance are open and the supply pipe has been properly purged - ensure the proper electrical checks have been carried out, (see 7.7) particularly continuity, polarity, and resistance to earth - ensure the 3 amp fuse supplied with the appliance - has been fitted. - ensure the system has been filled, vented, and the pressure set to 1 bar. - ensure the flue system has been fitted properly and in accordance with the instructions. - ensure all appliance service valves are open.

-5.6 INITIAL LIGHTING
+5.7 INITIAL LIGHTING

 Ensure the electrical supply to the appliance is switched on.
-Move the selector switch to the ON position, ensure any time clock or programmer is switched to an 'ON' position and ensure any other external controls are also calling for heat.
-The appliance will now operate in the heating mode as described in 1.3.
-Should the appliance fail to ignite, refer to 5.5 and/or section 7 (faultfinding).
+Move the selector switch to the Heating & Hot Water position, ensure the time clock is switched to an 'ON' position and ensure any other external controls are also calling for heat.

+The appliance will now operate in the pre-heat mode as described in 1.2.
+Once the pre-heat function has been completed, the appliance will operate in the central heating mode as described in 1.3.
+Should the appliance fail to ignite, refer to 5.6 and/or section 7 (faultfinding).

-5.7 CHECKING THE BURNER PRESSURE
+5.7.1 CHECKING THE BURNER PRESSURE

 Although the burner pressure is factory set, it is necessary to check it during commissioning.
-Isolate the appliance from the electrical supply and attach a suitable manometer to the gas valve outlet test-point (see fig. 17).
-Light the boiler as described in 5.6, allowing the appliance to stabilise.
+Isolate the appliance from the electrical supply and attach a suitable manometer to the gas valve outlet test-point (see fig. 19).
+Light the boiler as described in 5.7, turn the Hot Water temperature selector to maximum, and open fully a DHW outlet (preferably the bath), allowing the appliance to stabilise.
 Compare the reading on the manometer with the value described in 2.3.
 If adjustment is required, follow the detailed instructions in section 7 (7.3).

-Once the burner pressure has been checked, isolate the appliance from the electrical supply, remove the manometer and tighten the gas valve outlet test nipple.
+Once the burner pressure has been checked, close the DHW outlet, isolate the appliance from the electrical supply, remove the manometer, and tighten the gas valve outlet test nipple.